 A future upgrade would seek to improve connectivity between the Port of Brisbane and freight terminals in the Brisbane region through preserving and, ultimately, delivering a dedicated freight rail corridor.
 This would aim to meet the projected increase in freight volumes, while facilitating a modal shift from road to rail.

-The Australian Government and Queensland Government have commenced a joint study of options and requirements for this initiative that is due to be completed in 2019.
+The Australian Government and Queensland Government are undertaking a joint study of options and requirements for this initiative.
 This study will take into account current and future demand and consider the relationship with the Inland Rail Project.

 Proponent to be identified.